gohugoio/hugo/docs/content/commands/hugo.md

 ```

 ### SEE ALSO
-* [hugo benchmark](/commands/hugo_benchmark/)	 - Benchmark Hugo by building a site a number of times.
+* [hugo benchmark](/commands/hugo_benchmark/)	 - Benchmark hugo by building a site a number of times.
 * [hugo check](/commands/hugo_check/)	 - Check content in the source directory
 * [hugo config](/commands/hugo_config/)	 - Print the site configuration
 * [hugo convert](/commands/hugo_convert/)	 - Convert your content to different formats